 (DCS) is the premier dementia training and consulting company.
 With nearly 60 years of cumulative experience in dementia care training, DCS provides state-of-the-art dementia products, training, and program consultation.

 One of my aspirations is for all persons who engage in dementia care to ask "why" when a person demonstrates a new behavior or change in function.
 A reduction in eating and drinking would definitely be classified in this way.
 So, stop and ask yourself "why" this person might be eating less.
 Don't just accept this as a consequence of AD and related dementias.
 While it is true that AD pathology will impact nutrition and weight loss, there are many things that a skilled caregiver and therapist can do to stimulate appetite and self-feeding abilities.
-Our client's life may be dependant upon this as weight loss has been identified as a predictor of mortality.
+Our client's life may be dependent upon this as weight loss has been identified as a predictor of mortality.

 White, H, et al. The association of weight change in Alzheimer's disease with severity of disease and mortality: A longitudinal analysis.
 J Am Geriatr Soc 1998; 46: 1223-1227.